Skip to main content

 3. FBT Exempt = Yes

-1. Parties held off premises costing less than $300 per attendee:
+1. Parties held off premises costing less than $300 per attendee and infrequent:

 • Employees, employee’s partners, Customers and Suppliers: